 The best way to get the word out is to leverage existing communication channels that your costumers are most familiar with.
 This includes SMS, email, IVR, and social media, to name a few.

 SMS might seem like an easy way to get the opt-in from your customers.
 However, it does not allow you to include the complete WhatsApp logo.
 Hence, instead of using it as a direct opt-in, you can use it as a door opener, to let customers know about the new WhatsApp service.
-You can include a link to the landing page where customers can provide immediate consent to use WhatsApp for communication.
+You can use an SMS integration service to send these SMS to multiple users at a time.
+In the SMS you can include a link to the landing page where customers can provide immediate consent to use WhatsApp for communication.

 Pro tip: Remember to comply with the WhatsApp guidelines for opt-in.

 Email is another great way to get your customers to opt-in for WhatsApp services.
 Similar to landing pages, you can be creative by using captivating designs, images, and gifs in your emails.
 You also have the space to provide detailed information on the benefits of using WhatsApp for business communication.
 Simply embed a consent form and voilà: your customers can opt-in in a single click.

 You can automate the WhatsApp opt-in process using IVRS (Interactive Voice Response System).
 It’s a fairly simple process — all you need to do is set up automated voice messaging asking customers to provide consent by clicking/pressing a specific key on their dial pad.
 Once they do that, you can send an opt-in confirmation message through WhatsApp.

 You’d know by now that social media is a popular way to broadcast to a wide range of audiences.
 A good way to get an opt-in is by using carousels.
 Alternatively, you can redirect users from your social media post to your landing pages where customers can provide their consent to use WhatsApp.